Circular orders: topology and continuous actions: Completeness, compactifications and inverse limits

 Note that $(X,\mu_X)$ can be treated as the weak uniformity with respect to the family of maps into finite uniform spaces $X_F$.
 The corresponding topology of $\pi_{\infty}(X)$ is discrete.
-It is easy to see that it is an embedding of uniform spaces and that $\pi_{\infty}(X)$ is dense in $X_{\infty}$.
-Since $X$ is a precompact uniform space (having a uniform basis of finite coverings) we obtain that its uniform completion is a compact space and can be identified with $X_{\infty}$.
+It is easy to see that it is an embedding of uniform spaces and $\pi_{\infty}(X)$ is dense in $X_{\infty}$.
+Since $X$ is a precompact uniform space, its uniform completion is a compact space and can be identified with $X_{\infty}$.

-\sk \textbf{Definition of the action} $G \times X_{\infty} \to X_{\infty}$.
+\textbf{Definition of the action} $G \times X_{\infty} \to X_{\infty}$.

 For every given $g \in G$ (it is c-order preserving on $X$) we have the induced isomorphism $X_F \to X_{gF}$ of c-ordered sets, where $t_i \mapsto gt_i$ and $(t_i,t_{i+1})_o \mapsto (gt_i,gt_{i+1})_o$ for every $t_i \in cov_F$.
-For every $F_1 \leq F_2$ we have $f_{F_1,F_2} (x_{F_2})=x_{F_1}$.
-This implies that $f_{gF_1,gF_2} (x_{gF_2})=x_{gF_1}$.
+For every $F_1 \leq F_2$ we have $f_{F_2,F_1} (x_{F_2})=x_{F_1}$.
+This implies that $f_{gF_2,gF_1} (x_{gF_2})=x_{gF_1}$.
 So, $(gx_F)=(x_{gF}) \in X_{\infty}$.

-Therefore $g: X \to X$ can be extended canonically to a map
+Therefore $g \colon X \to X$ can be extended canonically to a map

 \nt This map is a c-order automorphism.
 Indeed, if $[x,y,z]$ in $X_{\infty}$ then there exists $F \in I$ such that $[x_F,y_F,z_F]$ in $X_F$.
 Since $g \colon X \to X$ is a c-order automorphism we obtain that $[gx_{F},gy_{F},gz_{F}]$ in $X_{gF}$.
 One may easily show that we have a continuous action $G \times X_{\infty} \to X_{\infty}$, where $X_{\infty}$ carries the compact topology of the inverse limit as a closed subset of the topological product $\prod_{F \in I} X_F$ of finite discrete spaces $X_F$.